ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

 # News {#news}

-16/10/2024: Our paper [QueryCheetah: Fast Automated Discovery of Attribute Inference Attacks Against Query-Based Systems](https://arxiv.org/abs/2409.01992) has received a Distinguished Paper Award at ACM CCS 2024! 🏆
+16/10/2024: Our paper [QueryCheetah: Fast Automated Discovery of Attribute Inference Attacks Against Query-Based Systems](https://arxiv.org/abs/2409.01992) has received a Distinguished Paper Award at ACM CCS 2024! 🏆 Very glad to see this line of work, started with [QuerySnout](https://dl.acm.org/doi/10.1145/3548606.3560581), recognized by the community.

 23/08/2024: New paper [QueryCheetah: Fast Automated Discovery of Attribute Inference Attacks Against Query-Based Systems](https://arxiv.org/abs/2409.01992) accepted at ACM CCS 2024!
 Joint work with Bozhidar Stevanoski and Yves-Alexandre de Montjoye.